stfc/PSyclone/doc/developers.rst

 ..
 ..
 The parser information passed to the PSy layer is used to create an
 .. invokes object which in turn creates a list of invoke objects.
 Each
-.. invoke object contains a schedule and a schedule consists of loops and
+.. invoke object contains a InvokeSchedule which consists of loops and
 .. calls.
 Finally, a call contains an arguments object which itself
 .. contains a list of argument objects.
 ..